-One of the last reasons that counting calories doesn’t work for long term weight loss is because it does absolutely nothing to address the original reason a person has gained weight in the first place.
+Another reason why counting calories is pointless is that it does absolutely nothing to address the original reason a person has gained weight in the first place.
 For example, counting calories doesn’t help my urge to emotionally overeat after a bad day.
 (One of the biggest reasons I gained weight in the past.)

-In order to lose weight and keep it off for good, it’s NECESSARY to address the habits and behaviors that caused you to gain weight in the first place.
-(It’s one of the things that I help my clients work on in my 1-on-1 coaching program.)
+In order to lose weight and keep it off for good, it’s necessary to address the habits and behaviors that caused you to gain weight in the first place.
+It’s one of the things that I help my clients work on in my coaching sessions.

 If you don’t recognize the actions that caused you to start gaining weight, it really doesn’t matter what you do to lose weight.
 You are very likely to either stall out or simply gain all of the weight back when you slip back into old patterns.

 Counting calories doesn’t help with issues like emotional overeating, binge eating, stress, poor nutrition, or any of the other reasons that women gain weight.

 Last but not least, counting calories is just plain old time-consuming and tedious.
 If you want to be successful at it, you need to be willing to put in the time to track everything you eat.